Ashfield House, Grassington – Restaurant Review

 Mains brought together classic ingredients, treated them well and served them with pride and a twist.
-A lovingly cooked sea bass sat on a juicy onion risotto and a plump, iron-y duck was nicely complemented by a deep and sweet red wine jus.
-All side vegetables were perfectly done and, generally, there was a feeling that this was excellent, appropriate food for the location, the company and the surroundings – and that really isn’t as easy to do as it sounds.
-A final flourish of desserts allowed the kitchen to show off some nice, delicate touches – particularly an almond tart with homemade ice cream.
+A lovingly cooked sea bass sat on a juicy onion risotto.
+An iron-y, plump duck was nicely complemented by a deep and sweet red wine jus.
+All side vegetables were perfectly done.
+Generally, there was a feeling that this was excellent, appropriate food for the location, the company and the surroundings.
+And that really isn’t as easy to do as it sounds.
+A final flourish of desserts allowed the kitchen to show off some nice, delicate touches.
+Particularly an almond tart with homemade ice cream.

-But at Ashfield House food is just part of the show and it is your fellow diners and hosts, along with your own good selves that make up the players for a great evening‘s entertainment – and I for one don’t mind drawing back the curtains on this particular hidden gem.
+But at Ashfield House food is just part of the show.
+It is your fellow diners and hosts, along with your own good selves that make up the players for a great evening‘s entertainment.
+I for one don’t mind drawing back the curtains on this particular hidden gem.
 Go visit it now before the foodie hordes descend.

 Ashfield House, Summers Fold, Grassington, Near Skipton, North Yorkshire, BD23 5AE